Explore on Your Own

 A young girl in a blue dress skipping along the shoreline on the edge of the Bay of Fundy’s bare green and brown cliffs during low tides at Burntcoat Head Park in Nova Scotia, Canada during Family Ocean Floor Tours.

 When the tide is out, the creatures left behind are vulnerable.
-Please be respectful of the ocean life and leave things as they are, sometimes what looks like nothing is actually an important part of the ecosystem.
-Try to avoid wading in the tidal pools or stepping on the colonies of shells found on the ocean floor.
+Please be respectful of the ocean life and leave things as they are.
+Avoid wading in tidal pools or stepping on the colonies of shells found on the ocean floor.
 What appears to be an empty shell could actually be home to a hermit crab.

 Did you know a protected species calls Burntcoat Head Park home?
-The Atlantic Mud Piddock is an intertidal bivalve mollusc, whose population is limited to the Minas Basin of the Bay of Fundy, with the most accessible being at Burntcoat Head.
+The Atlantic Mud Piddock is an intertidal bivalve mollusc, whose population is limited to the Minas Basin area of the Bay of Fundy, with the most accessible and stable habitat being at Burntcoat Head.
 Help us protect this species by not walking in the Piddock Protection Area (to the left of the stairs when you enter the ocean floor).
+Learn more about this endangered species, and its recovery strategy, from the Government of Canada.
+Please follow warning signs on site during your visit.

 Find a Fossil, Leave the Fossil